MohamadAtamneh/My-Work/Library Server-Client Java/README.md

 ## 📝 Notes

 * **Start the server first**, then the client.
+* Also open the cmd or powershell on the place the client and server downloaded on.
 * Both JARs require the **module path for JavaFX**, even if the server does not show a GUI.
 * `UnsupportedClassVersionError` → make sure you’re running **JDK 23**.
 * `Unexpected token 'module-path'` in PowerShell → add `&` at the start of the command.